borntofrappe/game-development/Practice/Excavation/README.md

 ### Sizes

+By category:

-The tiles describing the texture are 8 pixels wide and tall.
-The gems come in three different sizes: 16, 24 and 32 pixels.
-The tools finally stretch 21 pixels horizontally and 22 pixels vertically.
+- the tiles describing the texture are 8 pixels wide and tall

+- the gems come in three different sizes: 16, 24 and 32 pixels

+- the tools stretch 21 pixels horizontally and 22 pixels vertically

+- the progress bar is sectioned in two pieces, the head 10 pixels and the body 26 pixels wide.
+Both are 12 pixels tall

 ### Colors